bboc/mdtools/proposal-for-mdtools-2.0.md

 Since the new  structure is folder-based, all current URLs will be invalid, so they would need to be redirected.
 On GitHub pages, redirections can only happen in the frontend, i.e. a page at the old url has to handle redirection via header and javascript.
 See [this article](https://opensource.com/article/19/7/permanently-redirect-github-pages) for details.

-Redirections will be defined in `redirections.yam` file that simply lists the old and the new URL:
+Redirections will be defined in `redirections.yam` file that simply lists the old and the new URL.
+Since redirections.yaml relies on content structure, it should be inside the content-folder.

 	redirections:
 	  - from: section-1
 	    to: /part-1/chapter-1/section1
 	- from: …
 	    to: …

 Since currently all sections have a unique filename, the first version of the redirections can be derived from the new structure file with a simple script.

 For each entry in the file one html page is created that handles that specific redirect.
 In the future, when section names change, they are simply added to the redirections file.

 ### Migration Steps

+A good plan involves delivering value incrementally:

+1. adding the CSF to the practical guide
+2. responsive menu on the website
+3. clickable responsive pattern map
+4. redirections

 Changing the structure is the biggest change, which will be required for adding the CSF to the practical guide.
 This requires also a new menu for the website.
-A clickable pattern map can be implemented after that.
+This is also a good way for diving into the code again.
+A clickable pattern map can be implemented after that, implementation benefits from config as code and plugins.
+After that, redirections can be implemented.

+This is the rough plan, details are tracked in `TODO.taskpaper`:

+1. Milestone: New Structure and Menu
+	1. ❗️deactivate crowdin upload
 	1. write code that handles the new structure
 	2. re-arrange new content and update structure.yaml
+	3. responsive menu
+	4. ❗️manual move all files in crowdin
+	4. release practical guide (CSF can now be integrated)
+2. Milestone: Responsive Pattern Map
+	1. Configuration as code
+	2. Plugin and Macro support
+	3. Clickable Pattern Map
+	4. Release Practical Guide
-3. implement redirections
+3. Milestone:  Redirections
-4. create redirection file
-5. build new formats and test thoroughly
-6. implement new menu system
+	1. Redirections
+	2. Release
+4. Milestone: even better document structure
-7. backup crowdin files, disable crowdin upload
+	1. backup crowdin files, disable crowdin upload
-7. generate new content
-8. deploy
-9. move files in crowdin so that no translations are lost!
-10. re-activate crowdin upload
-11. dry run to see if everything works
-12. create clickable pattern map
+	2. implement feature
+	3. manually move crowdin files
+5. Cleanup
+	1. update tests and documentation

 ## Proposal D: Responsive Menu and Clickable Pattern Map

-Inclue a responsible menu that is rendered from the `structure.yaml` (which might include tags like 'not-in-menu').
+Include a responsible menu that is rendered from the `structure.yaml` (which might include tags like 'not-in-menu').
 Use similar code for creating the clickable pattern overlay.

+The code is probably best built on the new plugin system, or at least with the new system in mind.